Dissertation in Anthropological Research Methods (90)

 - 840 hours of independent study.

-Seminar presentations of dissertation work.
-Students will present progressively more complex and fully formulated versions of their dissertations from an initial idea and abstract through to more detailed dissertation plans and draft chapters.
-Participation in the seminar is required but not assessed.
+Seminar presentations: students will present progressively more complex and fully formulated versions of their dissertations from an initial idea and abstract through to more detailed dissertation plans and draft chapters.
+Participation in the MRes Training Seminar is required and assessed.

 Scope and syllabus